If you have frequent migraine headaches — occurring a few days a month or more — you know the toll they can take on your work and quality of life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-So how much of a difference might the new migraine-prevention drug erenumab (AimovigTM), approved by the Food and Drug Administration in May, make for you?
+So how much of a difference might a new class of migraine-prevention drugs called CGRP inhibitors make for you?

-Until now, Dr. Ahmed explains, drugs used to prevent migraines were actually designed to lower blood pressure, prevent seizures or treat depression.
-But they were discovered to also help with migraines, so the drugs were prescribed in what’s called an “off-label” use.
+Until now, drugs used to prevent migraines were actually developed to lower blood pressure, prevent seizures or treat depression.
+But they were later discovered to also help with migraines, so the drugs were prescribed in what’s called an “off-label” use.

 CGRP stands for the scientific name of a protein that’s naturally found in the nervous system.
 The protein is released from nerve endings, including those surrounding the brain, where it widens blood vessels and may promote inflammation and pain.
-The new drug acts by blocking the protein, preventing or reducing pain in the process.
+CGRP inhibitors work by blocking the protein and preventing or reducing pain in the process.

-In clinical studies, erenumab was associated with an average reduction of one to two headache days per month in people with frequent migraines.
+Over several clinical studies, these drugs were associated with an average reduction of three to five headache days per month in people with frequent migraines.

-Although that seems pretty modest, it’s about the same benefit gained with the drugs traditionally used to prevent migraines.
+Although that might seem pretty modest, it’s about the same benefit gained with the drugs traditionally used to prevent migraines.
 And the word average is key: Some people had much better results.

-Erenumab is taken once a month by injection.
-A simple EpiPen®-like injector device makes it easy to self-administer the drug.
+Erenumab, fremanezumab and galcanezumab are taken once a month by injection.
+A simple EpiPen®-like injector device makes it easy for people to self-administer the drug.

-Dr. Ahmed adds that a few other issues are crucial to determining with your doctor whether erenumab might make sense for you:
+Dr. Soni adds that a few other issues are crucial to determining with your doctor whether these medicines might make sense for you: